-Apparently SLS is going to continue to be a competitive on several thousand parts production runs.
+Apparently, SLS is going to continue to be competitive on several thousand parts production runs.
 EOS Area Sales Manager Garth Stevenson (in a meeting set up by EOS’s newly appointed external press office), one thing that appeared very clearly is that the company is extremely confident about its production capabilities, both in metal and polymers.
 EOS may not be very flashy but looking closely at its products and materials it is easy to agree.
-The new M400-4 with four lasers is likely become a reference for high speed laser powder bed fusion, while the smaller M100 is going to increase unit sales numbers.
+The new M400-4 with four lasers is likely to become a reference for high-speed laser powder bed fusion, while the smaller M100 is going to increase unit sales numbers.
 We’ll find out more about that at formnext.

 On the professional extrusion side, Stratasys is already building the future of thermoplastic (and composites) manufacturing with Siemens.
 The current market leader announced it at IMTS however TCT gave the opportunity to the European public to understand exactly what the company means by its new Infinite Build, 7 axes based approach to thermoplastic production and composites.
 It’s not just about hardware, although the use of a Kuka robotic arm with a thermoplastic extrusion head does mean that FDM could enjoy SLS-like geometrical freedom without the powder-bed size.
 Stratasys’ vision is more about the software.